 I think this type of surrender is healthier than fighting death, disease, dread of the unknown.
 We who are sick need to learn how to live in harmony with disease, not fight it!
 This surrender brings healing, acceptance, and peace.

-What are you so scared of?
+What exactly are you scared of?
 You don’t know why you’re scared to die

 Fear of death is one of the most common fears.
 Most humans are scared to die (but animals aren’t, are they?).
 And yet, we don’t know what happens after death!
 How can we be afraid of something we know nothing about?
 That’s what I don’t get.